 - Glen Cameron Weir or his nominee

-- Head of Department of History, School of Humanities
+- The Head of Department of History or his/her nominee

 Selection will be based on a written application, a referee report and possibly an interview.

 2016 award winnersFelicia Bardan, Stacey Henderson, Alexia Moncrieff